-One of the activities of the Foundation is to award scholarships to students planning to pursue an education in the arts field - preferably film arts.
-There is a list of previous scholarhip winners on the Vintage Film Frestival site here.
+Another major activity of the Foundation is to award scholarships to students planning to pursue an education in the arts field - preferably film arts.
+There is a list of previous scholarship winners here.
 The 2014 winners were presented with their awards at Dressler House on July 19 - see the story with photos here.

 SMILES ALL AROUND is the only way to describe this happy scene beneath our new MARIE DRESSLER WAY sign on Dressler House lawn on Saturday July 19th, 2014.